Download a FREE E-Book with 20 Easy Weeknight Dinners

 Storage and reheating

 Allow the homemade baked beans to cool completely and then transfer to an airtight container.
-Sore in the fridge for up to 5 days.
+Store in the refrigerator for up to 5 days.

 Reheat on the stove top in a pot or in the microwave.
 Cook until just warmed through and serve.